shantosh123/Futta_oy/README.md

 2, https://robotframework.org/robotframework/#standard-libraries<br>
 3, https://robotframework.org/robotframework/latest/libraries/BuiltIn.html<br>

-# In this testing process, I have used the new Standard library named Dialogs, where I have used (Execute manual step.
+# In this testing process, I have used the new Standard library named Dialogs, where I have used (Execute manual step).
 To use <br>
 *** Settings ***<br>
 Library             Dialogs